gabriela-framework/gabriela/docs/README.md

 ````

 It is also very important to note that if you declare the same dependency in multiple modules,
-resolved services will be two different references.
+resolved services will be different references.

 ___
 **Best practice**